What is the Purpose of a Conditional Receipt?

 Binding receipts

-Binding receipts means that your insurance policy will be in effect from the date the insurer receives the first premium payment.
-When the insured is deceased about disease or injury, etc., benefits will still be fully payable but attached with specific terms and conditions when the application is processed.
+Binding receipts means that your insurance policy will be effective when the insurer receives the first premium payment.
+When the insured dies of disease or injury, benefits will still be fully payable but attached with specific terms and conditions when the application is processed.

 Conditional receipts

-The conditional receipt is a general receipt that every insured needs to have.
+A conditional receipt is a general receipt that every insured needs.
 This receipt says that the insured and the insurance company have a conditional contract that ensures that the insured is set to get certain benefits in case of contingencies during the application filing and medical examination.
-It means that the insured are eligible to get the coverage if they comply with the insurer’s underwriting requirements.
-The insurance agent is obliged to inform that applicant that they will be covered only if they prove so and pass the medical examination if one is required.
+This means the insured can receive coverage if they comply with the insurer’s requirements.
+The insurer’s insurer must inform the applicant that they will be covered only if they prove so and pass the medical examination if required.

 This conditional receipt provides a time window for the insurance company to refuse or approve the policy.
-For example, if a life insurance policy was issued, and the insurer dies, the company will provide the death benefits as per the chosen policy.
+For example, if a life insurance policy is issued, and the insurer dies, the company will provide the death benefits per the chosen policy.

 Conclusion

-Hence, the conditional binding receipt is necessary to prove for both the insurer and the insured for a policy that has been taken up.
+Hence, the conditional binding receipt is necessary to prove to both the insurer and the insured that a policy has been taken up.
 In addition, it helps to verify specific details in case of claims and simplifies the process of approving and refusing a coverage claim.

 Jason Martin